serqco/qabstracts/codebook.md

 If the sentence has only 1 code annotated to it, the counts pertain to the entire sentence.
 If there are two or more codes annotated to it, the counts pertain only to the respective part.

+If a code is declared with suffix `:u` (instead of `:iu`), only understandability gaps can be annoted in codings using that code.

 ### 4.1 Informativeness gaps: `i`